 Maddie is a conceptual robot designed to perform mosaic household tasks – from bringing water from the fridge to vacuuming and arranging a phone call.

-Using several advanced techniques, from complex image and data processing to expansion algorithms, we built a prototype that allowed us to move into the future of fully functional household robots.
+Using several advanced techniques, from complex image and data processing to expansion algorithms, we built an innovative prototype that allowed us to move into the future of fully functional household robots.

 We provided Szajna with a product that gives them a competitive advantage, by simplifying the distribution process and boosting customer satisfaction.